-- Slightly more complex heuristics: - Compute an "importance score" for each sentence. - · Summary output contains sentences from original doc, beginning with the most "important".
+- Slightly more complex heuristics: - Compute an "importance score" for each sentence. - Summary output contains sentences from original doc, beginning with the most "important".

-- Article from WSJ
+Article from WSJ

-1: Tandon Corp. will introduce a portable hard-disk drive today that will enable personal computer owners to put all of their programs and data on a single transportable cartridge that can be plugged into other computers.
-2: Tandon, which has reported big losses in recent quarters as it shifted its product emphasis from disk drives to personal computer systems, asserts that the new device, called Personal Data Pac, 3: The company, based in Moopark, Call, allow Ull unvalue and we personal computer that international Business Machines Corp.
-S PC-AT advanced personal computer that incorporates the new portable hard-disks.
-4: "It's an idea we ve been working on for several years," said Chuck Peddle, president of Tandon's Company has the vecting on for several years," said that if we could make them on table

-- 4: "It's an idea we've been working on for several years," said Chuck Peddle, president of Tandon's computer systems division.
-5: "As the price of hard disks kept coming down, we sailized that if we could make them portable, 6: "As the price of hard disks kept coming down, we sailized that if we could make them portable, 6: Later, we railized it could change the way people use their computers."
-7: Each Data Pac cartridge, which will be priced at about \$400, is about the size of a thick paperback book and contains a hard-disk drive that can hold 30 million pieces of information, or the equivalent of about four Bibles.
-8: To use the Data Pacs, they must be plugged into a cabinet called the Ad-Pac 2.
-That device, to be priced at about \$500, contains circuitry to connect the cartridge to an IBM9: The cartridge, which weigh about two pounds, are so durable they can be dropped on the floor without being damaged.
-10: Tandon developed the portable cartridge in conjunction with Xerox Corp., which supplied much of the research and development funding.
-11: Tandon abaid it is negotiating with several other personal computer makers, which weren't it.
-Tandon abaid its in egotiating with several other personal computer makers.
-12: Mr. Peddle, who is credited with inventing Commodore International Ld.'s Pet personal computer users to carry sensitive data with them or lock it away.
+- 1: Tandon Corp. will introduce a portable hard-disk drive today that will enable personal computer owners to put all of their programs and data on a single transportable cartridge that can be plugged into other computers. - 2: Tandon, which has reported big losses in recent quarters as it shifted its product emphasis from disk drives to personal computer systems, asserts that the new device, called Personal Data Pac, could change the way software is sold, and even the way computers are used. - 3: The company, based in Moorpark, Calif., also will unveil a new personal computer compatible with International Business Machines Corp.'s PC-AT advanced personal computer that incorporates the new portable hard-disks. - 4: "It's an idea we've been working on for several years," said Chuck Peddle, president of Tandon's computer systems division. - 5: "As the price of hard disks kept coming down, we realized that if we could make them portable, the floppy disk drive would be a useless accessory. - 6: Later, we realized it could change the way people use their computers." - 7: Each Data Pac cartridge, which will be priced at about \$400, is about the size of a thick paperback book and contains a hard-disk drive that can hold 30 million pieces of information, or the equivalent of about four Bibles. - 8: To use the Data Pacs, they must be plugged into a cabinet called the Ad-Pac 2. - That device, to be priced at about \$500, contains circuitry to connect the cartridge to an IBM-compatible personal computer, and holds the cartridge steadily in place. - 9: The cartridges, which weigh about two pounds, are so durable they can be dropped on the floor without being damaged. - 10: Tandon developed the portable cartridge in conjunction with Xerox Corp., which supplied much of the research and development funding. - 11: Tandon also said it is negotiating with several other personal computer makers, which weren't identified, to incorporate the cartridges into their own designs. - 12: Mr. Peddle, who is credited with inventing Commodore International Ltd.'s Pet personal computer in the late 1970s, one of the first personal computers, said the Data Pac will enable personal computer users to carry sensitive data with them or lock it away.

-- 1: Tandon Corp., vill introduce a portable hard-disk drive today that will enable personal computer into other computers.
-12: Kr.
-Pedde, who is credited with inventing Commodor: International Ltd.'s Pet personal computer in the late 1970s, one of the first personal computers, said the Data Pec will enable personal computer users to carry sensitive data with them or lock it away.
+- 1: Tandon Corp. will introduce a portable hard-disk drive today that will enable personal computer owners to put all of their programs and data on a single transportable cartridge that can be plugged into other computers. - 12: Mr. Peddle, who is credited with inventing Commodore International Ltd.'s Pet personal computer in the late 1970s, one of the first personal computers, said the Data Pac will enable personal computer users to carry sensitive data with them or lock it away.

-- Article from WSJ
+Article from WSJ